IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - desert dragon tomb / grave / temple thing for dungeon crawl - use on the way to apostasy
 - Kallista gets recaptured by the tieflings, do a court trial encounter
 - Something brings them to the Mirwood, do class revolution
+	- Vasilev sends them bc the forest has been devouring vassal towns
 - exploring the corpse of a sky whale
 - Anime con with Rulla
 - Labyrinth crawl, find the treasure guarded by the automata